namwoam/tasa/rpi-rt/README.md

 1. Build rpi-rt-kernel and install it onto the raspberry pi sbc.
 2. Tested the latency, the worst-case latency is roughly 2500us (2.5ms), which is significantly better than non-rt kernel (worst case 12000us), full report is at `/rpi-rt/utils/latency`.
 3. Install and build the Yocto project.

+### 2023-07-11

+1. Setup ssh development environmnent for rpi.
+2. Test gpio capability with python and c (`gpiod` library).
+3. Write program to test real-time latency (not tested yet).